EMDR Basics-Chicago EMDR Therapist Answers: What is EMDR Therapy and How Does EMDR Work?

 When a person experiences an event or series of events that are highly emotionally activating, it can be too much for their brain and body to sort out everything that is happening; make sense of it all; and file it away in the memory stores as something challenging that happened in the past.
 Instead, when the body or mind get overwhelmed by an event or experience, they cannot effectively use logic to process through and make sense of all of the emotions and physical sensations.
 It is like the events do not get fully digested.

 These unprocessed experiences get “stuck” in the brain and body, sensitive and ready to be reactivated when something happens that reminds them in some way of this unprocessed event.
 When the event is activated, the person may respond by experiencing some of the emotions or exhibiting some of the reactions that they had, or wished that they could have had, when this event first occurred because the body and brain are still trying to work through it all.
 It is as though the brain is confused and thinks that the old experience is happening in the same way all over again, even though it really isn’t.
 Until the experience can be fully processed, it is just sitting there, waiting to be re-activated.
 Only once the experience can be fully processed by the brain, can it settle within the whole brain and body system.
-Once this occurs, you may still remember the experience as tragic, sad, difficult, scary, or uncomfortable, but you are no longer overwhelmed by, or reacting to these feelings in the present.
+After this occurs, you may still remember the experience as tragic, sad, difficult, scary, or uncomfortable, but you are no longer overwhelmed by, or reacting to these feelings in the present.
 You are able to correctly and effectively move the experience into the brain file of “things that happened,” and out of the file “things that are happening.”

 Think of it like eating a meal that didn’t sit right with you.
 Maybe it was heavy or greasy or something that you ate just didn’t agree with your system.
 While the food remains in your belly waiting to be digested, your body may feel sick or sluggish.
 You may experience pain or discomfort.
 You may feel sweaty or nauseated.
 Your stomach may gurgle as your body works to move the food out.
 You might be upset at yourself for having eaten the food, or blame whoever prepared it.
 You feel awful.
 Poking your belly, trying to move vigorously, or eating more food in this state will likely make you feel worse or be impossible to do.
 You may have a clear understanding of why your body is feeling the way that it does, but that knowledge alone does not make the feelings or sensations stop as long as the food still remains in your system.